jairamk10/BUTTERFLY/README.md

 # BUTTERFLY
-For a period of 11 years the number of sunspots change and its not known till date why it happens?
-This repository contains a  Python code to plot the sunspots across different times of the year yeilding a beautiful pattern like Butterfly also called as "Solar Butterfly diagram".
+For 11 years, the number of sunspots changed, and it's not known to date why it happens.
+This repository contains Python code to plot sunspots across different times of the year, yielding a beautiful pattern similar to a butterfly, also known as the "Solar Butterfly diagram".
+It uses the Nobeyama Radioheliograph Event List for importing the events and then plots the diagram using Pandas data frame